MiniCodeMonkey/codemonkey.io/content/posts/2019-10-07-api-response-time-tracking.md

 > (52 + 61 + 72 + 59 + 64 + 68 + 78 + 63 + 65 + 642) / 10 = 122.4ms

 The larger the volume, the more this problem compounds.
-Luckily there is a solution: Percentiles
+Luckily there is a solution: Percentiles!

 ## Percentiles

-Using percentiles, you will be able to say: "X% of API calls have a response time of Y milliseconds or less".
+Using percentiles, you will be able to say: "X% of API calls have a response time of Y milliseconds or less."

 To calculate the percentile, you first sort your set of response times: